Bio (by Roger Coffey, AIA, for Greater Tulsa Reporter News):

 By the time the Civic Center design was ready to be implemented by Tulsa voters, a strong, positive chemistry had been established between Dave, Lee and Bob.
 Soon afterward the new firm of Murray Jones Murray was born.

 Early in its history, the firm produced such blue ribbon projects as Monroe Junior High School and the 21st and Lewis Doctors’ Building.
 In 1959 MJM was awarded the Tulsa International Airport project.
 The resulting terminal building, still functioning today, was considered cutting edge in airport design and really put MJM on the map.
-The design was even used as a model for other contemporary airports such as the Memphis, Tenn., Terminal.
+The design was even used as a model for other contemporary airports such as the Memphis, Tenn., terminal.
 One MJM architect, Ivan Griffin, worked on the project as it grew and was updated for almost 30 years.

 The airport project was followed by Tulsa’s Assembly Center Building.
-It was designed by Edward Durrell Stove, but the local architect of record was MJM.
+It was designed by Edward Durrell Stone, but the local architect of record was MJM.
 In the same time frame, St. Patrick’s Catholic Church in Oklahoma City was designed by MJM and hand built with love by its parishioners.
 This project received numerous awards and even today is considered an icon of modern church design in the United States.

 In the years that followed were a number of significant projects in the Tulsa area including Bishop Kelley High School, First Place, Tulsa City Hall, Center Plaza Apartments, OSU College of Osteopathic Medicine, Texaco Headquarters Building, Chapman Hall School of Nursing at the University of Tulsa and the Davis Gun Museum in Claremore.